Tokichiro0/evogym-grn-thesis/README.md

 ## Notes

-- The final thesis focuses on the `5x5` experiments.
-- Raw run outputs, databases, and videos are intentionally not tracked by Git.
-- Some older scripts in `experiments/` are kept for reference.
-- Some scripts may contain local absolute paths and may need to be edited on another machine.
-- The controller is fixed; the GRN evolves morphology and actuator phase offsets.
-- The reward & penalty fitness does not directly reward body size.
-- Boundary intricacy measures only external outline complexity.
-- Actuator balance measures actuator counts, not actuator placement or phase coordination.
+The last thesis is a focus on the experimental runs corresponding to Five Experiment Five.
+Running outputs, data documents and video are purposely not tracked by Git.
+There are some older versions of the experiment runs kept in experiments/ for reference only.
+Scripts may also have local absolute paths and so will likely require manual editing on other machines.
+The controller is fixed and the evolving GRN is responsible for evolution of the resulting morphologies that exist, as well as the evolution of the actuator phase offsets.
+Body size is not directly rewarded with the reward and penalty fitnesses.
+The measurement of boundary intricacy is made only on the measures of complexity of the external outline of the objects produced.
+The measurement of the actuator balance is made solely on the number of actuators employed, and does not take into account either where they are located, or how well their phases are coordinated to one another.

 ## Reproducibility Checklist

-1. Set up the Python environment.
+1. Create your Python workspace.
-2. Install the required packages.
+2. Add required modules/library.
-3. Install EvoGym.
+3. Add EvoGym module/library.
-4. Run 10 displacement-only `5x5` experiments.
+4. Perform ten 5x5 only-displacement experiments.
-5. Run 10 reward & penalty `5x5` experiments.
+5. Perform ten 5x5 both-reward-penalty experiments.
-6. Update paths in the analysis scripts if needed.
+6. Update the analysis scripts to include any required environmental paths.
-7. Run intricacy analysis.
+7. Carry out complexity analysis.
-8. Run actuator-balance analysis.
+8. Carry out actuator balance analysis.
-9. Generate final plots.
+9. Produce final graphs.
-10. Use final-generation champions for statistical comparisons.
+10. Compare finalists to find out who won.